pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 ## Drawbacks

-- The are still no way to stop tikv gracefully in nomal way(graceful stop when receive a `SIGTERM` signal.TiKV issue [10296](https://github.com/tikv/tikv/issues/10296).
-So user may need do some special operaion as this document describe when doing some operations that need to evict ot re-create tikv pod like take down a node.
+- The are still no way to stop tikv gracefully in normal way(graceful stop when receive a `SIGTERM` signal.TiKV issue [10296](https://github.com/tikv/tikv/issues/10296).
+So user may need do some special operations as this document describe when doing some operations that need to evict or re-create tikv pod like take down a node.